Pastel-Industries/PastelClock/README.md

 ## Configuration

-This is an explaination of available config:
+This is an explanation of available config:

 ```
 tubetime - Time in milliseconds of lamp ignite time (Increase when tube is not glowing, decrease when flickering is visible)
-updateinterval - Time between clock update
+updateinterval - Time between updates from NTP server
-utcOffsetInSeconds - Positive offset in seconds (UTC + 2hrs(7200 seconds)
+utcOffsetInSeconds - Positive offset in seconds (UTC + 2hrs(7200 seconds))
 ```
-**Make sure that the ESP8266 is not inserted into the clock PCB while connected to the PC!**
+**Please, flash the ESP when not inserted into PCB!**

-Some tubes might flicker from time to time, that's caused by poor code optimalization (I'll fix it soon).
+Some tubes might flicker from time to time.
 ## Features

-- `Two programmable switches` - Allows you to give them any purpose you wish
+- `Two programmable I/O` - Allows you to give them any purpose you wish
-- `Low power operation` - It consumes less power than LED clock.
+- `Low power operation` - It consumes less power than a LED clock.

 ## Changelog